JHUAPL/kami/docs/installation.md

 ## Requirements

-The core of Kami, `libkami`, has no requirements beyond a modern C++ compiler.
-However, both the examples provided and the unit tests provided rely on three additional C++ packages:
+The core of Kami, `libkami`, has no requirements beyond a modern C++ compiler and `neargye-semver/0.3.0`.
+However, both the examples provided and the unit tests provided rely on three additional C++ packages.
+The full list is:

 * cli11/1.9.1
+* neargye-semver/0.3.0"
 * spdlog/1.8.5
 * fmt/7.1.3